phorward/libphorward/doc/phorward.md

 *array* is the pointer to array where to pop an item off.

-The function returns the address of the popped item, and (void*)NULL if the item could not be popped (e.g. array is empty).
+The function returns the address of the popped item, and NULL if the item could not be popped (e.g. array is empty).

 ### parray_prev